AndrueGage/personal-portfolio/README.md

 Visit the full website [here!](https://andruegage.github.io/personal-portfolio/)

-## Contributing

-If you would like to contribute to this study guide webpage, please follow these guidelines:

-1. Fork the repository to your own GitHub account.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and ensure they are well-documented.
-4. Test your changes to ensure they work as expected.
-5. Submit a pull request with a clear description of your changes.

 ## License

 This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).
 You are free to use, modify, and distribute this project as long as you provide proper attribution and include the original license in your distribution.